For High School Counselors

 Abraham Baldwin Agricultural CollegeGeorgia College & State UniversityMiddle Georgia State University Albany State UniversityGeorgia Gwinnett CollegePerimeter College at Georgia State Atlanta Metropolitan CollegeGeorgia Highlands CollegeSavannah State University Augusta State UniversityGeorgia Institute of TechnologySouth Georgia State College Clayton State UniversityGeorgia Southern UniversityUniversity of Georgia College of Coastal GeorgiaGeorgia Southwestern State UniversityUniversity of North Georgia Columbus State UniversityGeorgia State UniversityUniversity of West Georgia Dalton State CollegeGordon CollegeValdosta State University East Georgia CollegeKennesaw State UniversityAny TCSG College Fort Valley State UniversityMedical College of GeorgiaSkidaway Institute of Oceanography

 Our courses transfer many other places too!
-For out-of-state or private colleges, search the school name + “course equivalency” — most schools have a tool to show exactly how GPTC credits transfer.
-Students can also contact the school directly.
+For out-of-state or private colleges, search the school name + "course equivalency" -- most schools have a tool to show exactly how GPTC credits transfer.

-Note on self-pay courses: ARTS 1101 (Art Appreciation) and MUSC 1101 (Music Appreciation) are not covered by GA Futures funding.
+Note on self-pay courses: ARTS 1101 (Art Appreciation) and MUSC 1101 (Music Appreciation) are not covered by GA Futures.
 Students must complete a self-pay form before the first day of class.

 Career Pathway programs allow students to earn technical certificates, diplomas, or an AAS degree in high-demand fields.
 Available to 10th–12th graders with a 2.0 GPA.